More "Senior" (F1)

 who taught Chris the art.
 Frank Howlett was the starter at the Staines track in 1958.
 Chris

-1960's, and he gratefully remembers the late Jock Lloyd's character as
+hangover.
+Chris still admires the late Jock Lloyd's character as

-a man -- something that several veteran drivers' friends and mechanics
+a man -- something that I've heard said by several drivers' friends and mechanics — that there seemed to be something just a bit special

 about that generation of drivers.